dfel08/password-generater/README.md

 ## Acknowledgments

 * Thanks to my mentor, David Kramer, and my family, who are a continuing source of support and inspiration.
+Also to Kerwin Hy and Jack Sneed, who helped me when I would get stuck.